 \subsection{Combining Objectives' Effectiveness Evaluation}

 This section evaluated the effectiveness of different objective ratios, including 0:4, 1:3, 2:2, and 3:1 of two objectives.
 We divided each training batch into four parts, the ratio indicating the proportion of data generated by self-play and data generated by playing with strategies from the cooperative incompatible distribution.
 We omitted the 4:0 ratio as it would result in the framework degenerating into self-play.
-Fig.~\ref{fig:exp_ablation} shows the mean rewards of episodes over 400 time steps of gameplay when paired with the unseen middle-level partner $H_{proxy}$ \citep{HARL}.
+Fig.~\ref{fig:exp_ablation} shows the mean rewards of episodes over 400 timesteps of gameplay when paired with the unseen middle-level partner $H_{proxy}$ \citep{HARL}.
 We found that \algo with ratios 0:4 and 1:3 achieved better performance than the other ratios.
 In particular, \algo, with a ratio of 1:3, outperformed the other methods in the Cramped Room, Coordination Ring, and Counter Circuit layouts.
 On the Forced Coordination layout, which is particularly challenging for cooperation due to the separated regions, all four ratios performed similarly on average across different starting positions.
-Interestingly, \algo with only the cooperative compatible objective (ratio 0:4) performed better on the Asymmetric Advantages and Forced Coordination layouts when paired with the middle-level partner.
+Interestingly, when paired with the middle-level partner, \algo with only the cooperative compatible objective (ratio 0:4) performed better on the Asymmetric Advantages and Forced Coordination layouts.
 We discuss this phenomenon further in Section \ref{different_levels}.
 The effectiveness evaluations indicate that combining individual and cooperatively compatible objectives is crucial to improving performance with unseen partners.
 In general, we choose the ratio of 1:3 as the best choice.